 Residents and businesses at or near Commercial Wharf will be interested in these recent public filings at the Department of Environmental Protection (DEP).
-The primary stakeholders are Boston Boat Basin, LLC, owners of Yacht Haven marina, and the condominium association at Commercial Wharf.
+The primary stakeholders are Boston Boat Basin, LLC, owners of Yacht Haven marina, and CWECA, the condominium association at Commercial Wharf.
 In addition, there is an ongoing dispute regarding Harborwalk access and parking at Commercial Wharf.

 Previously, a notice was posted regarding a review of Commercial Wharf’s Chapter 91 status.
 A visit to the DEP office in Downtown Crossing revealed the following documents.
 (Click the links below for images of the documents.)

 Request for Determination of Applicability under Chapter 91 regarding Commercial Wharf East

 Submitted by Boston Boat Basin LLC, (i.e., Yacht Haven) and prepared by Fort Point Associates